 Pavement and Air Temperatures

-Any hard road or street surface can be considered pavement and while black asphalt pavement is especially concerning when it comes to heating up, even concrete surfaces can get too hot for a dog to walk barefoot on.
+Any hard road or street surface can be considered pavement and while black asphalt pavement is especially concerning when it comes to heating up, even concrete surfaces can get too hot for a dog to walk on.
 Despite what one might think, the temperature of the air is not the same as the temperature of the pavement.
 This means that as it gets warmer outside the ground can approach scalding temperatures that are unsafe for paw pads.

 |Air Temperature Vs. Pavement Temperature|